google/kati/INTERNALS.md

 In this example, *target1* shows *Y* and *target2* shows *X*.
 I think this feature is somewhat similar to namespaces in other programming languages.
-If a target specific variable is specified for a non-leaf target, the variable will be used even in build commands of dependent targets.
+If a target specific variable is specified for a non-leaf target, the variable will be used even in build commands of prerequisite targets.

 In general, I like GNU make, but this is the only GNU make's feature I don't like.
 See the following Makefile: